BuildOnViction/gitbook/archive/how-to-deploy-a-nft-token.md

 ---
-description: 'Create a unique ERC721-equivalent token (ie: CryptoKitties) on TomoChain!'
+description: 'Create a unique ERC721-equivalent token (ie: CryptoKitties) on Viction!'
 ---

 # How to deploy an NFT token